degatedev/protocols/packages/loopring_v3/circuit/statements.md

 A valid instance of a FeeCalculator statement assures that given an input of:

 - amount: {0..2^NUM_BITS_AMOUNT}
-- protocolFeeBips: {0..2^NUM_BITS_PROTOCOL_FEE_BIPS}
 - feeBips: {0..2^NUM_BITS_FEE_BIPS}

 the prover knows an auxiliary input:

-- protocolFee: {0..2^NUM_BITS_AMOUNT}
-- fee: {0..2^NUM_BITS_AMOUNT}
+- tradingFee: {0..2^NUM_BITS_AMOUNT}

 such that the following conditions hold:

+SpotTrade

-- protocolFee = amount \* protocolFeeBips // 100000
+- tradingFee = amount \* feeBips // 10000

+BatchSpotTrade

-- fee = amount \* feeBips // 10000
+- tradingFee <= amount \* feeBips // 10000

 Notes:

-- While protocolFeeBips is called bips, the unit is actually bips/10
+- While feeBips is called bips

 ### Description

-Calculates the fee (paid by the user to the operator) and the protocol fee (paid by the operator to the protocol pool).
-Both fees are a percentage of the amount of tokens bought by the user.
+Calculates the fee (paid by the user to the operator) .
+Trading fee is a percentage of the amount of tokens bought by the user.

 ## RequireValidOrder statement